Code-Institute-Submissions/milestone_project_1-6/README.md

 ## Features
 --------------
 I want to present a clean and easy to navigate, mobile first responsive web site, which scrolls up and down to keep the mobile user experience in all screen sizes.
 My aim is that the user shall find what they seek within three actions.
+Accessability have been taken into account in design and to meet the criteria for screen readers.

 ### Existing Features